daiskuu1/Daiskuu1/README.md

 ### about

-15yo coding solo 👨‍💻 — going by **Daisku**, aka **Noxy**.
+15yo coding solo developer 👨‍💻 — going by **Daisku**, aka **Spec**.
 Developer on **Brutality**, a Minecraft cheat client, with a growing background in Minecraft mod/cheat development and small practical tools for local businesses.

 🎮 osu! & Minecraft in my free time • 🌸 unapologetic romance anime fan